jenofdoom/react-intermediate/README.md

 ### Hooking the frogs up

 Now we need a click action on the frogs that should trigger 1) hiding that frog and 2) randomly popping up another.
-In `actions/actions.js`:
+At the bottom of `actions/actions.js`:

 ```
 export const clickFrogAction = (frogId) => {